seanconnollydev/gen-i18n/README.md

 `replacei18n 'path/to/keys.json' '**/*.html'`

+## crushi18n

+Replaces strings in a key file with a new string

+`crushi18n 'path/to/keys.json' 'path/to/crushed.json'`

+By default, strings are replaced with the `_` character.
+Pass `--with=X` to replace with any string.

 ## extracti18n

 Extracts hard coded strings to a flat .txt file.
 Useful for identifying strings that are not referenced as keys yet.